 My interest in meditation quickly led me away from the martial arts and I began practicing bonsai again.
 One day, the individual that I bought bonsai supplies from gave me some of the bamboo that he had cut down.
 I recalled the recorder flute that I played as a child and decided to make my own flutes with this bamboo.
 I had never played an embouchure controlled or “fipple-less” flute before and after struggling to make some I quickly realized that I would need to purchase professionally made instruments.

-I bought some simple sideways bamboo flutes, one of which was a very large base with four finger-holes tuned to the minor pentatonic scale, the same as the shakuhachi.
-I really fell in love with this particular flute and felt deeply that flutes were the instrument for me.
-I was around 17 years old at the time and little did I know that I would spend the years to come completely immersed in bamboo flutes, specifically the shakuhachi.
+I bought two simple sideways/transverse bamboo flutes from a well known maker.
+One of which was a very large base “D3” flute with four finger-holes tuned to the minor pentatonic scale which is the same as the shakuhachi.
+I really fell in love with this particular flute and felt deeply that bamboo flutes were the instrument for me.
+I would spend the years to come completely immersed in bamboo flutes, specifically the shakuhachi.

-Pioneering the use of Japanese Madake bamboo growing in America
+Finding and harvesting Japanese Madake bamboo in America

 When I had to leave NYC for Norfolk VA due to a family emergency I heard someone talking about a bamboo grove in a town just outside of Norfolk with “giant stalks as big around as one’s leg”.
 I later positively ID’d the grove with the help of the South East Chapter of the American Bamboo Society as Japanese madake Bamboo, the bamboo used to make shakuhachi.
 After harvesting from it I began to seek out more groves and in 2010 I met with Jim Mortensen (pictured right) who has identified possibly the largest concentration of old established Japanese madake groves in America.
 I harvested upwards of 500 pieces from madake groves in Alabama.